 Michael Simmons - Team Coordinator (West)

 Michael Simmons joined Council in 2006 as a part time student planner.
 Following a stint with Council, Michael took up a full time role with a Brisbane based planning consultancy, during which time he was not only employed as a planning consultant but was also seconded to Brisbane City Council where he worked as a development planner.

 Michael returned to Ipswich City Council in 2008 where, after a short period, he was promoted to the position of Senior Development Planner.
-Michael was appointed to the position of Principal Planner (Development) in January 2015.
-In his current role, Michael is a valued member of the Development Planning Branch’s leadership team and acts as a support role to each of the Team Coordinators as well as the Development Planning Manager.
+Michael was appointed to the position of Principal Planner (Development) in 2015 followed by the position of Team Coordinator (Development) in 2017.
+In his current role, Michael heads up the Western Geographical Development Assessment Team where he is a valued member of the Development Planning Branch’s leadership team.
 During his time at Ipswich City Council, Michael has also gained State government experience working with the Department of State Development Infrastructure and Planning where he was seconded at assist with the rollout of the State Assessment and Referral Agency (SARA).

 Michael is a passionate planning and development professional who has a keen interest in project management, land use planning and fostering good development outcomes.
 Michael's qualifications include a Bachelor of Built Environment (Urban and Regional Planning) as well as a Diploma in Advanced Management.

 On a personal note, Michael is a proud born and raised Ipswich resident.
-When he is not busy restoring his character house he enjoys spending time in Moreton Bay fishing for snapper (without much luck) and spending time with family and friends.
+When he is not busy restoring his character house he enjoys fishing and spending time with family and friends.